Your expert guide to the Copper Canyon Adventure Park

 For this reason, we allotted ourselves two days to explore the park and surrounding area.
 To be honest, one day wouldn’t be enough time to do every activity available, should you wish to do so, anyway.

-Top Activities at the Copper Canyon Adventure Park
+Top activities at the Copper Canyon Adventure Park

 There are so many things to do at the Adventure Park and, truthfully, we didn’t get a chance to do them all – due both to time constraints and weather.
 Here’s a rundown of the top activities to help you decide how much time you’ll want to spend here.
+I have included up to date prices for each installation.

 Cable Car (Teleferico)